-How Debt Factoring can help grow your business.
+How and what is Debt Factoring, can help grow your business?

 This presents a big cash flow gap between spending money to complete a project, and receiving payment for it – leaving a worry about paying for staff and the goods or services you have supplied.